 - SHAWN BROWN, Jr., QB (6-1, 190)

 It’s been 20 months since Pat Miller was hired as the head coach of the Norwalk football program.

 Throughout that time, he’s been able to form a bond with his players.
-Now, they’ll be able to out their talents to the test.
+Now, they’ll be able to put their talents to the test.

 There’s a lot to like about Norwalk’s potential as they restart for 2021.

-The offense features a few explosive weapons and the defense, according to Miller, is “fast and physical.”
+The offense features a few explosive weapons and Miller says the defense is “fast and physical.”
 Norwalk also has a large group of seniors, many of whom will play key roles.

 “We have the potential to be something special,” Miller said.
 “We have 25 seniors and a lot of them are going to be impact players for us.
 We love what they do athletically in the 7-on-7s and running stuff.
 All we need to see now is who’s going to separate themselves when we put the pads on.”

 Cam Edwards, one of those seniors, returns as a running back/defensive back and has the potential to be one of the best in the state, Miller said.
 He was Norwalk’s lead running back as a sophomore in 2019, and topped the team with 1,209 all-purpose yards and 16 touchdowns.